Celebrating “Diversity”…You’re Doing it Wrong.

 “It is important that the Air Force is diverse enough to have an all African-American crew…”

 To make the crew work, they needed to de-conflict schedules…“The barriers to making this happen were just coordinating a time when everyone could be available between other training events, leave and other obligations.”

 In other words, a US Air Force unit went out of its way to coordinate the schedules of personnel and aircraft to make sure it could man a mission with an entire crew of one particular skin color.

-That was 2018, but the trend continues today, with US Air Force units bending Read more
+That was 2018, but it continued in 2019 and the trend continues today, with US Air Force units bending Read more

 US Air Force and Air Force Reserve chaplains recently helped support exercises occurring at Travis Air Force Base, California: